 So why is the more expensive Mac Pro still in the lineup and should you buy it over the new Mac Studio?
 Our guide helps to answer the question of how to decide which of these two desktop Macs is best for you.

 Comparing the Mac Studio and the Mac Pro

 The Mac Studio and the Mac Pro share some essential features, including a silver aluminum design and up to 8TB of SSD storage.
-Apple lists these four same features of the two devices:
+Apple lists these four key features of the two devices that are the same:

 - Up to 8TB storage

 - Silver aluminum design